Lionel Trucks and Couplers

 1957 – 1958 & 1969

-Die cast Bar end trucks with magnetic couplers, the rivet in the center of the actuating plate is flared facing up, engraved web on knuckle, shinny pin, with uncoupling tab, with hole in drawbar
+Die cast Bar end trucks with magnetic couplers, the rivet in the center of the actuating plate is flared facing up, engraved web on knuckle, shiny pin, with uncoupling tab, with hole in drawbar

 1969